SeanHochman/eventio/README.md

 - Implement error pages
 - Get rid of any 'any' types
 - Add breakpoints, padding, margins, fonts to scss variables
+- reroute users to events page from signin, signup, or landing page if they are already logged in
+- improve auth functionality

 ## About Blocks